Board of Fellows

-Glenn D. Steele Jr., MD, PhD, serves as Chairman of GSteele Health Solutions, an independently operated venture launched to help health care organizations create value and improve quality.
+Glenn D. Steele, Jr., MD, PHD serves as Chairman of GSteele Health Solutions, an independently operated venture helping healthcare organizations create value and improve quality.
 He is the former Chairman of xG Health Solutions (2013 to 2018) and former President and Chief Executive Officer of Geisinger Health System (2001 to 2015).

-Glenn received his bachelor’s degree in history and literature from Harvard College and his medical degree from New York University School of Medicine.
+Dr. Steele received his bachelor’s degree in history and literature from Harvard College and his medical degree from New York University School of Medicine.
 He completed his internship and residency in surgery at the University of Colorado, where he was also a fellow of the American Cancer Society.
-He earned his PhD in microbiology at Lund University in Sweden.
+He earned his Ph.D. in microbiology at Lund University in Sweden.